hjorthjort/hjorthjort.github.io/_posts/2015-12-22-cant-install-cubase.markdown

             }
 {%endhighlight%}

-Save and close the file, go back and open the folder again and install as usual.
+Save and close the file.
+Then, go into to your copy of the original folder, doubleclick the .mpkg file and install as usual.

 **Before**